Masterminds/glide/README.md

 way to get started is:

 1. Clone this repository and change directory into it
-2. Run `./bootstrap.sh`
+2. Run `make bootstrap`

 This will leave you with `./glide`, which you can put in your `$PATH` if you'd like.
+(You can also take a look at `make install` to install for you.)

 The Glide repo has now been configured to use glide to manage itself, too.

 ## Usage